WYFX-LD: History

 WYFX-LP, along with repeater W31BW (channel 31) in Masury, Ohio, were launched on September 6, 1998, as the area's first full-time Fox affiliates.
-Previously, WYTV showed some Fox Sports events from 1994 until 1998, while Fox's prime time programming was seen on cable via WPGH-TV in Pittsburgh, or from the network's Cleveland affiliates, first WOIO-TV, then from WJW-TV after WOIO switched to CBS.
+Previously, WYTV showed some Fox Sports events from 1994 until 1998, while Fox's prime time programming was seen on cable via WPGH-TV in Pittsburgh, or from the network's Cleveland affiliates, first WOIO, then from WJW-TV after WOIO switched to CBS.
 Between 1998 and 2000, W31BW's call letters were changed to WFXI-LP.
 (WFXI-LP shared its call letters with the Fox affiliate in Morehead City, North Carolina; both stations were owned by Piedmont Television until 2007, but were otherwise unrelated.)
 With digital television in its infancy at the time, WYFX and WFXI were started with their own signals as opposed to future stations WFMJ-DT2 and WYTV-DT2, which were both launched on new second digital subchannels of WFMJ-TV and WYTV respectively.
 This resulted in WYFX and WFXI having their own licenses with the Federal Communications Commission (FCC).
 Because of duopoly rules at the time, which would be partially repealed only two years later, both stations were launched as low-power stations (though WFXI converted to a class A license on channel 17, licensed to Mercer, Pennsylvania, in 2002).

 The two were originally branded "Fox 40/62", followed by "Fox 31/62" and finally "Fox 17/62" for most of their first ten years.
 In 2008, the stations started slowly re-branding themselves as "Fox Youngstown" in some advertisements, despite still using the "Fox 17/62" logo.
 This was done because the on-air branding of "Fox 17/62" would be rendered useless once they would be forced to sign off their analog signals in 2012.
-Low-power and class A analog signals have a later deadline for sign-off than the June 12, 2009 sign-off for full-powered analog signals like WKBN.
+Low-power and class A analog signals have a later deadline for sign-off than the June 12, 2009, sign-off for full-powered analog signals like WKBN.
 Additionally, WYFX and WFXI are carried on different channel positions on cable.